Splurge & Save

 Open & Accommodating

 A microwave and bar area create a space for storing snacks and serving drinks outside the main work area of the kitchen.
 Equally attractive is the kitchen's abundance of storage.
-With frequent company, a huge refrigerator, freezer, and walk-in pantry easily accommodate hungry guests.
+This kitchen frequently hosts company; a huge refrigerator, freezer, and walk-in pantry easily accommodate hungry guests.

 All-Encompassing Work Space